Chatham House’s mission is to help governments and societies build a sustainably secure, prosperous and just world.

 We ground our analysis and solutions in an inclusive approach.
 We bring diverse voices to the table to find common solutions to shared problems.
-We ensure our research and outputs are widely accessible, so people can develop their own voice in international affairs.
+We ensure that our research and outputs are widely accessible, so that people can develop their own voice in international affairs.

 Collaboration is a core competence for our staff.
 It inspires our relationships with associates, partners, supporters and members.
 It helps us to develop global networks to find positive, durable solutions to policy challenges.